- Gemini Home

 Change page style:

-GRACES acquisition is entirely performed using GMOS-N. Once the target is placed over a pre-determined hotspot on GMOS-N's detector, the GRACES cassette containing the pick-off mirror and the fiber injectors is moved in place.
+GRACES acquisition is entirely performed using GMOS-N. Once the target is placed over a pre-determined GMOS-N CCD pixel, the GRACES cassette containing the pick-off mirror and the fiber injectors is moved into the beam.
+The whole acquisition sequence takes in average 10 min, inclluding the time required to move from any corrdinate in the sky to the requested position.
 The sequence is as follow:

-- A first image of the field is obtained using GMOS-N detector.
+- Taking an image using a 1x1 pixel binning and at 1800x1100 pixels sub-raster centered on the GMOS-N CCDs.
+The readout time is ~13sec when the fast read/low gain mode is used, i.e. most of the time.
 PIs should aim for a minimum of S/N~10.
 Use the GMOS-N ITC to determine the corresponding exposure time.

 The flections of the GRACES cassette into GMOS are expected to be smaller than 0.07 arcsec 95% of the time, with a maximum flexure of 0.12 arcsec.
 However, we offer the possibility to re-acquire the target during a long exposure.
 The sequence is as follow:

-- An image of the field is taken.
+- Taking an image of the field.
 The vignette of the GRACES cassette leaves two 14.5 arcsec2 holes through which the target is imaged.